szabgab/real-szabgab.github.io/ladino.md

 * [Salti Institute](https://www.youtube.com/channel/UCUwnvleXMD5DWhgcpbp0U0w)
 * [Eliezer Papo](https://www.youtube.com/c/EliezerPapoSFRJ)

+* You can download videos to your mobile phone using the YouTube application and then you can watch or listen to the off-line.

 ## Radio

 * [Kaan Ladino](https://www.kan.org.il/radio/program.aspx/?progId=1135) - The weekly radio program of the Israeli radio.
 Partially in Ladino, partially in Hebrew.
   You can also listen to earlier episodes.
+You can use their application as well, but no RSS feed and no way to listen to the episodes off-line.

 ## Podcast